 Trailhead: Lake Como Trailhead Activities: Hiking, Backpacking Directions: Get onto U.S. 160 and drive towards the Town of Blanca.
 Take Colorado 150 north towards the Great Sand Dunes.
 Drive just over 3 miles, and hang a right onto Lake Como Road.
 Lake Como Road is a dirt road.
 There is a small parking area at the start of the road.
 Most cars will be able to make it about 1.5 miles up Lake Como road – THIS IS THE PARKING AREA FOR 99.9% OF ALL VEHICLES!!!
 From this point on it is about 5 miles up to Lake Como.
 Blanca Peak is another 5 miles from Lake Como.
 Hiking Distance: 10-12 miles (one way) – Hiking distance really depends upon how far you can drive up Lake Como Road.
 Description: We call this hike the “knee-grinder” because the hike along the 4X4 road leading up to Lake Como is absolutely brutal.
 Along the way you’ll inevitably encounter loose rocks that simply beg for you to twist your ankle on them.
 Lake Como is the best spot to establish camp before attempting the hike up Blanca Peak (elevation 14,345′).
 Generally, the Lake offers a serene place to bed down for the […]

-Conejos River Headwaters Loop Trailhead: Three Forks Trailhead Activities: Hiking, Backpacking, Camping, Fishing Closest City / Town: Platoro, CO (Monte Vista & Alamosa, CO) Driving Directions: Take U.S. 285 south to Monte Vista.
+***Please note that The Colorado Hiker is no longer being updated.
+For current information on this trail and other Colorado tips, please visit Nomad Colorado.
+You can find specific information on this trail by visiting the Conejos River Headwaters Backpacking Loop page on Nomad Colorado.*** Conejos River Headwaters Loop Trailhead: Three Forks Trailhead Activities: Hiking, Backpacking, Camping, Fishing Closest City / Town: Platoro, CO (Monte Vista & Alamosa, CO) Driving Directions: Take U.S. 285 south to Monte Vista.
 Continue on Colorado Highway 15 (Gunbarrel Road) south 12.0 miles.
 Turn Right (West) on Twelve Mile Road.
 The road turns into FR 250, a dirt road.
 Follow FR 250.
 (Note: you will be on Twelve Mile Road and FR 250 for 29 miles, which is where you should run into Platoro Reservoir).
 Next, you will pass through Jasper.
 Avoid turning onto FR 380.
 Continue on FR 250 and begin heading up switchbacks to Stunner Pass.
 From the summit of Stunner Pass you will descend towards Platoro.
 Before you get to Platoro the road intersects FR 247 with signs to Platoro Reservoir and the Three Forks TH.
 Take a right (Southwest) and head towards Platoro Reservoir.
-After about 3.5 miles, you should arrive at the Three Forks Trailhead.
-Hiking Distance: 31.5 miles (roundtrip) Conejos River Headwaters Loop Trip Report: Day One – Three Forks Trailhead to Blue Lake: We began the trip at the Three Forks Trailhead.
-It was a relatively flat journey for the first couple miles.
-After Splashing […]
+After about 3.5 miles, you should arrive at the Three Forks Trailhead. […]

 Trailhead: Treasure Falls Activities: Hiking, Snowshoeing Closest City / Town: Pagosa Springs, Colorado Driving Directions: From Pagosa Springs, drive east (towards Wolf Creek Pass) on Highway 160 for about 15 miles.
 There is a large parking area located at the trailhead.
 If you’re approaching from the east, descend from Wolf Creek Pass; the trailhead is located at the last switchback on Highway 160.
 Note: The trailhead is well-signed; you really can’t miss it from 160.
 Hiking Distance: Approximately 1.0 mile (roundtrip) Description: This hike is a piece of cake and is recommended for people of all ages.
 That said, be cautious in the spring and after rains because the trail can become rather slick.
 Note that Treasure Falls can be seen from Highway 160.
 However, it is definitely worth the short hike up to the actual base of the 100-foot tall falls.
 Worth Noting: Treasure Falls gets its name from rumors that a chest full of gold was hidden in the area when a group of French explorers was being tracked over 100 years ago.